-Research shows that Japanese people smoke more than Americans but even so the rate of lung cancer is much lower.
+Research shows that Japanese people smoke more than Americans, but the rate of lung cancer is much lower.
 The risk of a smoker getting lung cancer in Japan is 4 while in America and Europe it ranges from 8 to 19.

-Researchers say that this happens due to the Japanese habit of smoking 10 to 15% less a cigarette.
-Is this ironic because Japanese people don’t leave food on the plate but don’t completely end their cigarettes?
+Researchers say this is due to the Japanese custom of smoking 10 to 15% minus one cigarette.
+Is this ironic because Japanese people don't leave food on their plate but don't completely end their cigarettes?
 Another key factor is that many Japanese people start smoking after the age allowed (20 years) or even later.

 Other factors may be involved, such as the origin and manufacture of tobacco.
-Nowadays, electronic cigarettes have become popular in Japan, but their price is close to 10,000 yen (100 USD), but they are found in a convenience store.
+Nowadays, electronic cigarettes have become popular in Japan, but their price is close to 10,000 yen (300 reais), but they are found in a convenience store.

 Don't let the fact that smoking is less harmful in Japan cause you to give up fighting tobacco addiction.
 There are countless losses in addition to health, such as addiction and financial expenses to maintain addiction.

 To end the article, we will leave a list of words related to smoking, smoking and cigarette in the Japanese language.
 I hope you enjoyed the article, if you liked it share and leave your comments.

 |light a cigarette||タバコに火を付ける||tabako ni hi wo tsukeru|